-We are a biopharmaceutical company developing breakthrough products that make a difference in patients' lives.
+We are a biopharmaceutical company developing breakthrough products intended to make a difference in patients' lives.
 We create differentiated, innovative products by applying our drug delivery technologies to established or novel medicines.
 Our leading technologies are Nektar Pulmonary Technology and Nektar Advanced PEGylation Technology.
 Nine products using these technologies have received regulatory approval in the United States (U.S.) or the European Union (EU).
-Our two technology platforms are the basis of nearly all of the partnered and proprietary products we currently have in preclinical and clinical development.
+Our two technology platforms form the basis of nearly all of the partnered and proprietary products we currently have in preclinical and clinical development.

 We create or enable breakthrough products in two ways.
 First, we develop products in collaboration with pharmaceutical and biotechnology companies that seek to improve and differentiate their products.
 Second, we apply our technologies to established medicines to create and develop our own differentiated, proprietary products.
 Our proprietary products are designed to target serious diseases in novel ways.
-We believe our proprietary products have the potential to raise the standards of current patient care by improving efficacy, safety, and/or ease-of-use.
+We believe that both, our proprietary and collaborative products, have the potential to raise the standards of current patient care by improving efficacy, safety, and/or ease-of-use.

-Exubera® (insulin human [rDNA origin]) Inhalation Powdered is a rapid-acting, powder human insulin that is inhaled normally through the mouth into the lungs prior to eating using the hand-held Exubera® Inhaler.
-Exubera® is the lead product using our Nektar Pulmonary Technology in partnership with Pfizer Inc. We believe Exubera® has the potential to revolutionize insulin therapy as it provides adults with Type 1 and Type 2 diabetes in the U.S. and the EU with the first non-invasive delivery form of insulin.
-Exubera® was approved for marketing in January 2006 in both the U.S. and the EU.
+Exubera (insulin human [rDNA origin]) Inhalation Powder is a rapid-acting, powder form of human insulin that is inhaled normally through the mouth into the lungs prior to eating using the hand-held Exubera Inhaler.
+Exubera is the lead product using our Nektar Pulmonary Technology in partnership with Pfizer.
+We believe Exubera has the potential to substantially improve insulin therapy as it provides adults with Type 1 and Type 2 diabetes in the U.S. and the EU with the first non-invasive delivery form of insulin.
+Exubera was approved for marketing in January 2006 in both the U.S. and the EU.

-The commercial success of Exubera® will be the key driver of our business in the next several years.
-We expect our future revenues to come increasingly from the manufacture and sale of Exubera® Inhalers and powdered insulin, and royalties from end product sales by Pfizer Inc. The commercial success of Exubera® will be a significant factor in achieving our profitability objective and our ability to fund the key elements of our business strategy.
-In addition, we expect to receive substantially less contract research and commercialization readiness revenue from Pfizer Inc as Exubera® transitions to the commercialization phase and therefore revenues from commercialization sales of Exubera® will be required to replace those revenue sources.
-Like any product in the launch phase, we face a number of uncertainties with respect to the commercial success of Exubera®, including the timing and success of the commercial launch of Exubera® by Pfizer Inc in various markets, physician and patient education and experiences, third party payor reimbursement, country specific pricing approvals, manufacturing and supplier execution, and other risks and uncertainties identified in this report.
+The commercial success of Exubera will be a critical factor in us achieving our profitability objective and for us to be able to fund the key elements of our business strategy.
+Like any product in the early stages of commercial roll-out, there are a number of uncertainties with respect to the commercial success of Exubera, including the timing and success of the commercial launch of Exubera by Pfizer Inc in various markets, physician and patient education and experiences, third party payor reimbursement, country specific pricing approvals, manufacturing and supply execution, and other risks and uncertainties identified in this report We expect our future revenues to come increasingly from the manufacture and sale of Exubera Inhalation Powder and Inhalers and royalties from end user sales by Pfizer Inc.